sy2002/QNICE-FPGA/doc/VGA_Features.md

 The QNICE project supports the following display modes:
 * 16-Colour text mode: 80x40 characters.
 Foreground and Background colours selected individually from two different palettes.
-* Lo-res graphics mode: 320x200 pixels, with 15-bit colours for each pixel.
+* (TBD) Lo-res graphics mode: 320x200 pixels, with 15-bit colours for each pixel.
-* Hi-res (16-colour) graphics mode: 640x400 pixels, with colour selected from a palette.
+* (TBD) Hi-res (16-colour) graphics mode: 640x400 pixels, with colour selected from a palette.

 ## Default palette